coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-4-1-build-a-semantic-accessible-responsive-reusable-navigation.md

 </nav>
 ```

 I've deployed a sample app to Heroku.
 You can find it [here](https://navbar--rails.herokuapp.com).
 Keep in mind, Heroku free-tier servers have a spin up time, so it may be slow to load if it hasn't received traffic in the last 30 minutes.
+This demo also has styles on it, which I'll cover in the next section.

 ## Styles

 The goal of this navbar is to make something easily extensible, so I haven't designed comprehensive styles.
 These styles are everything you need for a basic layout to work, nothing more.
 It's raw CSS with no errors or warnings from CSSLint.
+I'm a big fan of the [Block Element Modifier methodology](http://getbem.com/) and have tried to stick to that convention as much as I can.

 ```
 # app/assets/stylesheets/navbar.css